We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 There are a few different ways that this level of interest in shorting Zynga shares can be evaluated.

 Zynga's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Zynga.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Zynga.